indigo-dc/indigo-datacloud-releases/indigo1/fgportalsetup1.md

 <a id="id2"></a>
 ### What's new

-First release of the PortalSetup scripts-collection
+First release of the FutureGateway PortalSetup scripts-collection

 The OS platform should be automatically identified while the script runs.
 Each setup file has the form setup_*, where * refers to a specific component and some of them require to be executed as root or by sudo.
 Please notice that OS specific intallation scripts are collected inside dedicated directories.